RootBugs/k4rn-portfolio/docs/DEVELOPMENT.md

 ## Architecture

-The project follows a modular architecture with clear separation of concerns.
+The project follows a modular architecture with clear separation of concerns.  <!-- verify: validation -->
 Each module is self-contained with its own types, utils, and tests.